-Mr. Fellows represents businesses, corporations, partnerships and individuals in commercial contract disputes; fraud and RICO recovery cases; Georgia Trade Secrets Act cases; commercial arbitrations; computer fraud and theft cases brought under the federal Computer Fraud and Abuse Act and the Georgia Computer Systems Protection Act; employment cases involving restrictive covenants; employee, officer, and director terminations; the defense of age, sex and race discrimination claims; ERISA cases; securities arbitration cases; breach of fiduciary duty cases; partnership and shareholder disputes involving closely held companies; shareholder derivative actions; estate and trust litigation; asset purchase and sale agreement disputes; embezzlement and conversion cases; business valuation disputes; securities cases; antitrust cases; business tort cases; insurance coverage disputes; accountant and attorney malpractice cases; patent infringement, trademark and trade dress cases; Lanham Act cases; personal injury and wrongful death cases; and real estate cases, including commercial lease disputes, easement claims, condemnation actions, and zoning matters.
+Mr. Fellows represents businesses, corporations, partnerships and individuals in commercial contract disputes; fraud and RICO cases; Georgia Trade Secrets Act cases; commercial arbitrations; computer fraud and theft cases brought under the federal Computer Fraud and Abuse Act and the Georgia Computer Systems Protection Act; employment cases involving restrictive covenants; employee, officer, and director terminations; the defense of age, sex and race discrimination claims; ERISA cases; securities arbitration cases; breach of fiduciary duty cases; partnership and shareholder disputes involving closely held companies; shareholder derivative actions; estate and trust litigation; asset purchase and sale agreement disputes; embezzlement and conversion cases; business valuation disputes; securities cases; antitrust cases; business tort cases; insurance coverage disputes; accountant and attorney malpractice cases; patent infringement, trademark and trade dress cases; Lanham Act cases; personal injury and wrongful death cases; and real estate cases, including commercial lease disputes, easement claims, condemnation actions, and zoning matters.

-Mr. Fellows is the former Chair of the U.S. Magistrate Judge Merit Selection Panel for the U.S. District Court for the Northern District of Georgia.
-He is the former Chair of the Federal Rules of Civil Procedure Committee of the American College of Trial Lawyers, the former Chair of the Courts Committee of the Atlanta Bar Association (“ABA”), the past Chair of the Litigation Section of the ABA, the former Chair of the Continuing Legal Education Committee of the ABA, a former member of the Board of Directors of the ABA, and the 2012 recipient of the Charles E. Watkins, Jr. Award for sustained service to the ABA.
+Mr. Fellows is the former Chair of the U.S. Magistrate Judge Merit Selection Panel for the U.S. District Court for the Northern District of Georgia, the former Chair of the Federal Rules of Civil Procedure Committee of the American College of Trial Lawyers, the former Chair of the Courts Committee of the Atlanta Bar Association (“ABA”), the past Chair of the Litigation Section of the ABA, the former Chair of the Continuing Legal Education Committee of the ABA, a former member of the Board of Directors of the ABA, and the 2012 recipient of the Charles E. Watkins, Jr. Award for sustained service to the ABA.
 Mr. Fellows is a member of The Carter Center Board of Councilors in Atlanta, Georgia.
 He is also a Master of the Lumpkin Inn of Court associated with the University of Georgia Law School, a member of the Kiwanis Club of Atlanta, and a member of the Gate City Bar Association.
 He served as a law clerk to the Honorable Charles A. Moye, Jr., Chief Judge of the U. S. District Court for the Northern District of Georgia, from 1978 through 1980.

 Mr. Fellows obtained his B.S. degree in business administration from Bucknell University in 1975.
 He earned his law degree from Georgetown University Law Center in 1978 and served as an Editor of The Georgetown Law Journal.
 He currently serves as an emeritus member of the Georgetown Law Alumni Board.
 Mr. Fellows also serves as a Special Master for the U.S. District Court for the Northern District of Georgia and the Fulton County Superior Court, State of Georgia.
 Mr. Fellows formerly served as the general counsel of the Fulton Industrial Business Association and also served on the Board of Directors of the Atlanta Chapter of the Industrial Relations Research Association.